aparcar/openwrt-metabuilder/README.md

 ### Build a meshnode profile for espressobin
 `./build massmesh meshnode espressobin`

-### Build a for a wireless meshpoint for nanostation
+### Build a for a wireless meshradio for nanostation
-`./build massmesh meshpoint ns5ac-loco`
+`./build massmesh meshradio ns5ac-loco`

 ### More info
 ```